kmkolasinski/deep-learning-notes/seminars/2018-09-Introduction-to-Normalizing-Flows/README.md

 * Introduction and motivations
 * Tensorflow Bijectors API examples
-* Few notebooks which shows how to implement Normalizing Flows in Tensorboar e.g simple implementation MADE
+* Few notebooks which shows how to implement Normalizing Flows in Tensorflow e.g simple implementation MADE

 # Some references: